6 Advertising Trends to Watch 2022-2024

 But ad spending is expected to return to pre-pandemic levels (approximately $254 billion) by the end of 2022.

-So, what changes can we expect this year?
+So, what changes can we expect?
 We’ve put together 6 of the top digital advertising trends for 2022-2024.

 1. Video ads get shorter and shorter